on Insurance Bad Faith and Personal Injury Matters

 Nursing Home Abuse

-Shelton Maxted Walkley is a leader in assisting the victims of nursing home abuse.
-In fact, attorneys Douglas Shelton and Ginger Maxted are founding members of Attorneys Against Nursing Home Abuse,which is dedicated to protecting and enforcing the rights of the elderly and vulnerable.
+Shelton Walkley Mackey is a leader in assisting the victims of nursing home abuse.
+In fact, attorney Douglas Shelton is a founding member of Attorneys Against Nursing Home Abuse,which is dedicated to protecting and enforcing the rights of the elderly and vulnerable.
 In addition to representing nursing home residents, their mission is to learn from the nation’s most respected nursing home abuse lawyers and to teach seminars training other attorneys who handle nursing home cases.

 As recognized leaders in this field, these attorneys are well-versed in recognizing key symptoms and signs of elder abuse in a variety of settings, and they strive to keep current on laws, regulations, and cases designed to protect residents of nursing homes.
-Shelton Maxted Walkley is committed to aggressively pursuing justice against any long-term care facility that does not comply with these laws.
+Shelton Walkley Mackey is committed to aggressively pursuing justice against any long-term care facility that does not comply with these laws.

 If you are the victim of, or simply aware of, any instance of nursing home abuse or neglect, contact our experienced Oklahoma nursing home abuse attorneys today.Many Nursing Homes are Not as Reliable as They Should Be